 Home | About Us

-Dr. Rozalia Williams, Founder and President of Student Life Matters, Inc. developed the courses and seminars offered by Student Life Matters, Inc. Her experiences as a 16-year-old college student eventually led to a professional career creating, implementing and evaluating college student development programs.
+Dr. Rozalia Williams, Founder and President, developed the courses, training, assessments, and programs offered by the College Student Development Center, Inc. Her experiences as a 16-year-old college student eventually led to a professional career creating, implementing and evaluating college student development programs.

 After earning a Bachelor’s and two Master’s degrees, Dr. Williams earned a Doctor of Education degree from Harvard University’s Graduate School of Education.